digidotcom/xbee-python/doc/user_doc/update_the_xbee.rst

 using special XBee frames.
 For this operation, you need the following
 components:

-* The remote XBee device object instance.
+* The remote XBee object instance.
 * The new firmware XML descriptor file.
 * The new firmware binary file (\*.ota)
 * Optionally, the new firmware binary file with the bootloader embedded (\*.otb)